Insights and Advice for Enabling More Efficient and Sustainable Construction

 Create a site survey report

-A site survey report should always be created once all analysis results are available.
 Standard report formats include an introduction section explaining the purpose and scope and describing the methodology used to perform measurements and collect data.
 Maps, charts, and photos within the results section help to emphasize key findings and provide visual evidence of the site’s condition.
-The report should be written in a format that stakeholders with varying knowledge levels can easily understand; following construction reporting best practices is fundamental for this goal.
+The report should be written in a format that stakeholders with varying knowledge levels can easily understand; following construction reporting best practices is fundamental to this goal.

 Leverage professional construction software